Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups: Preliminaries

 \end{thm}

+\begin{remark} For the rest of the paper, every edge of a graph $\Gamma$, either undirected or directed, will be identified as an element of $BB_{\Gamma}$.
+We will ignore the orientation on $\Gamma$ if it is not being used in the argument. \end{remark}

-The Dicks--Leary presentation is not necessary a minimal presentation.
-However, when $H_{\Gamma}$ is finitely presented, its generating set of $H_{\Gamma}$ can be reduced to the set of the directed edges of a spanning tree of $\Gamma$, and the relators are commutators (\cite{papadimaandsuciualgebraicinvariantsforbestvinabradygroups}, Corollary 2.3.)
+The Dicks--Leary presentation in Theorem~\ref{Dicks--Leary presentations} is not necessary a minimal presentation.
+In fact, the generating set can be reduced to the set of the directed edges of a spanning tree of $\Gamma$, and all the relators are commutators; see \cite[Corollary 2.3]{papadimaandsuciualgebraicinvariantsforbestvinabradygroups}.